 There are many student clubs and organizations across campus.
 You are sure to find one or more to fit your interests!
 The Office of Student Activities can help you find out what is going on around campus or help you find a club or organization that you can get involved in.
 The College of Business proudly sponsors several business-oriented clubs and organizations.

-The College of Business Computer Lab, located in Dwire room 123, provides a computer lab in Dwire Hall for students to work on homework, check email, print, and work on group activities.
-The computer lab also provides mentors/ tutors to help business students with their business courses, such as accounting, statistics, and finance.Click here for a semester Tutoring Schedule.
+The College of Business Academic Support Center, located in Dwire room 123, provides a computer lab in Dwire Hall for students to work on homework, check email, print, and work on group activities.
+The computer lab also provides mentors/tutors to help business students with their business courses, such as accounting, statistics, finance, and information systems.

 The College of Business has Model Degree Plans that are in effect when a student starts at UCCS.
 These degree plans detail everything the student needs to know about obtaining their degree.